Resistant Starch 101: A Complete Beginner’s Guide

 RS3: This type of starch transforms into resistant starch when cooked and then cooled, like white potatoes and white rice.

 RS4: Here you have the man-made resistant starch — what you might see on a food label of a manufactured, processed food like bread or cake.
 The label might say polydextrin or modified starch.
-Man-made isn’t always a bad thing — a soluble fiber called resistant dextrin is in Bulletproof Instamix.
-One study found that resistant dextrin improved insulin resistance in women with type 2 diabetes.
+Man-made isn’t always a bad thing — one study found that a soluble fiber called resistant dextrin improved insulin resistance in women with type 2 diabetes.

 The benefits of resistant starch